vladimarius/pyap/README.rst

 Pyap is an MIT Licensed text processing library, written in Python, for detecting and parsing addresses.
-Currently it supports USA and Canadian addresses.
+Currently it supports US 🇺🇸, Canadian 🇨🇦 and British 🇬🇧 addresses.

 .. code-block:: python